quicwg/base-drafts/draft-ietf-quic-transport.md

 bytes to encode.

-The QUIC variable-length integer encoding reserves the two most significant bits of the first byte to encode the base 2 logarithm of the integer encoding length in bytes.
+The QUIC variable-length integer encoding reserves the two most significant bits of the first byte to encode the base-2 logarithm of the integer encoding length in bytes.
 The integer value is encoded on the remaining bits, in network byte order.